paolomonella/ursus/documentation.md

 7. "53" refers to page 53 of that volume;
 8. "8" refers to line 8 within that page.

-The dash between "2.53.8" and "2.53.12", as for the CTS/CITE architecture, means that the URN refers to a whole passage, from line 8 to line 12.
+The dash between "2.53.8" and "2.53.12", as per the CTS/CITE architecture, means that the URN refers to a whole passage, from line 8 to line 12.

 Elements #4 and #5 of all URNs used in this edition derive from [list #2](https://docs.google.com/spreadsheets/d/1RHN6KBulDGbpKATLU6PtwU4o5xVsaBB6xbQRtKjMyWE/edit?usp=sharing) in the section "Lists of URNs" below.